Polymyalgia rheumatica: Treatment

-Prednisone is the drug of choice for PMR, and treatment duration is frequently greater than one year.
+Prednisone is usual drug for PMR, and treatment frequently lasts for more than a year.
 If the patient does not experience dramatic improvement after three days of 10–20 mg oral prednisone per day, the diagnosis should be reconsidered.
 Sometimes relief of symptoms occurs in only several hours.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are ineffective in the initial treatment of PMR, but they may be used in conjunction with the maintenance dose of corticosteroid.

 Along with medical treatment, patients are encouraged to exercise and eat healthily, helping to maintain a strong immune system and build strong muscles and bones.
 A diet of fruits, vegetables, whole grains, and low-fat meat and dairy products, avoiding foods with high levels of refined sugars and salt is recommended.
 Research in the UK has also suggested that people with polymyalgia rheumatica would benefit from a falls assessment when first diagnosed, and regular treatment reviews.

 Epidemiology

-No circumstances are certain as to which an individual will get polymyalgia rheumatica, but a few factors show a relationship with the disorder:
+No circumstances are certain as to which individuals will get polymyalgia rheumatica, but a few factors show a relationship with the disorder: